An evening of Island storytelling that combines legend, lore and social customs with music, song and dance

 Book your group, Handfasting and Wedding groups welcome, for an personalised, evening of Orkney traditional stories, social customs music and dance.
 ‘A Taste of Orkney’ evening is tailored to your group’s interests.

-Island Tales and Ales – An evening in the Still Room Whisky bar in the Stromness Hotel every Sunday and Wednesday.
+Island Tales and Ales – An evening in the Still Room Whisky bar in the Stromness Hotel every Sunday evening.
 The Still Room Whisky Bar is open those evenings only to visitors who book The Island Tales and Ales Evening.
 Like a small 19th Century Stromness Ale House, sit at candlelit tables around the peat fire with your complimentary Orkney Ale, Orkney whisky or glass of wine and listen to Island Folklore and legend.
 Booking Essential